Current Adult Community Group Schedule

 The Koinonia ACG combines in-depth study on biblical, theological, and historical topics with in-depth application.
 We aren’t just filling heads, but looking to how the truths we discuss impact our daily living, our interactions with our brothers and sisters in Christ, and our mission to the world.

-- Recent past topics: Turning Points in Church History, Training Ambassadors, Exodus, The Atonement; Christ in the Old Testament; The Love of God.
+- Recent past topics: Jesus the One and Only, Turning Points in Church History, Training Ambassadors, Exodus, The Atonement; Christ in the Old Testament.

 Women’s ACG (Room 17)